 If you have runny paint and it is from the tube or bottle it could be one of the reasons given above under why your paint is watery.

 If it is happening while painting it could be due to adding too much water while mixing your paint.
 Or you could have not wiped out your brush enough thus increasing the amount of water you are using.
-You should not use more than 50% of water to acrylic paint.
+You should not use more than 50% of the water to acrylic paint.
 Not only does using too much water or other diluting medium make the paint thinner and runny it weakens the paint’s integrity.
-This means that you could have trouble with peeling and flaking of your painting later on.
+This means that you could have trouble with the peeling and flaking of your painting later on.

 It could be your paint.
 Acrylic paint comes in different thicknesses or viscosity.
 It may be that you have a thinner viscosity paint.
 Some are very thick while others are liquid.
-Check the tube or bottle or if it doesn’t say there should be a write up about it online.
+Check the tube or bottle or if it doesn’t say there should be a write-up about it online.